blocktimefinancial/adm/btfdisclaimer.md

 This presentation is intended for informational purposes only and does not constitute investment advice.
 Potential investors should carefully consider the risks and uncertainties associated with any investment before making a decision.

-Investors should consult with their own legal, tax, and financial advisors before making an investment decision.
+Investors should consult their own legal, tax, and financial advisors before making an investment decision.

+Block Time Financial, Inc. and BTF Transfer Services are not broker-dealers registered with the Securities and Exchange Commission (SEC) or any state securities regulator.
+We do not provide investment advice or engage in the sale of securities.
+Any information provided by Block Time Financial, Inc. or BTF Transfer Services is for informational purposes only and should not be construed as investment advice or a recommendation to buy or sell any securities.

+If you are seeking investment advice or wish to purchase securities, please consult with a qualified financial advisor.